 Each of the TIMSS Advanced 2015 context questionnaires can be downloaded below.

 The TIMSS Advanced 2015 Context Questionnaires are available in Portable Document Format (PDF).
 You may need to download a copy of Adobe Reader, to enable you to read and print the questionnaires.

-Commercial exploitation, distribution, redistribution, reproduction and/or transmitting in any form or by any means, including electronic or mechanical methods such as photocopying, information storage and retrieval system of these publications, released items, translations thereof and/or part thereof are prohibited unless written permission has been provided by IEA.
+Exploitation, distribution, redistribution, reproduction and/or transmitting in any form or by any means, including electronic or mechanical methods such as photocopying, information storage and retrieval system of these publications, restricted use items, translations thereof and/or part thereof are prohibited unless written permission has been provided by IEA.

-When quoting and/or citing from one or more publications and/or released items from TIMSS, PIRLS, and IEA for the sake of educational or research purposes, please print an acknowledgment of the source, including the year and name of that publication and/or released item.
+When quoting and/or citing from one or more publications and/or restricted use items from TIMSS, PIRLS, and IEA for the sake of educational or research purposes, please print an acknowledgment of the source, including the year and name of that publication and/or restricted use item.
 Please use the following acknowledgment as an example:

 SOURCE: TIMSS 2015 Assessment Frameworks.
 Copyright © 2013 International Association for the Evaluation of Educational Achievement (IEA).
 Publisher: TIMSS & PIRLS International Study Center, Lynch School of Education, Boston College.

 Please note that citing without naming the source can or will constitute plagiarism for which you can and will be held accountable.
 To request permission to reuse, reproduce, or translate IEA material, please fill out the permission request form »